grassjelly/daisy/README.md

 ```
 - **distro** can be `foxy`, `galactic`, `humble`, or `iron`

-`daisy-build` will automatically find the dependencies of all the the ROS2 packages inside `src` directory of your workspace.
+`daisy-build` will automatically find the dependencies of all the the ROS2 packages inside `src` directory of your workspace. **Take note that running this will stop all daisy spawned containers.**

 Now you're ready to use the container.